How to Guide: Dog Grooming at Home

-Grooming is an essential element of caring for your dog—providing regular bathing and grooming will keep your dog clean and healthy, while keeping your home fur-free too!
+Grooming is an essential element of caring for your dog—providing regular bathing and grooming with high quality dog grooming products will keep your dog clean and healthy, while keeping your home fur-free too!

 If you’d rather avoid the cost of using a professional groomer, this guide gives you all the information you need to self-manage your dog grooming at home.